genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 ## Explore and Edit Study Details

-Once you click on “Create,” a new study will be automatically created, and you will be redirected to it.
+Once you click on **Create**, a new study will be automatically created, and you will be redirected to it.
 Here, you can explore the various tabs and features that are available.

 <figure markdown="span">